umair-akb/developer.sketch.com/pages/file-format.md

 excerpt: Sketch documents are stored as ZIP archives containing JSON encoded data
 ---

-Hello.
 Sketch documents are stored as ZIP archives containing JSON encoded data.
 The file format was originally [introduced in Sketch 43](https://sketchplugins.com/d/87-new-file-format-in-sketch-43) and allows for better third-party integration.
 Generate Sketch documents dynamically, read or modify them without opening them in Sketch.

 The JSON files within the archive describe the document data and contain a number of binary assets such as bitmap images and document preview.
 To unarchive a document on the command line use `unzip`.